AmweyInc/RSS-Parse-to-Mongo/README.md

 ## Tech

-Dillinger uses a number of open source projects to work properly:
+RSS-Parser uses a number of open source projects to work properly:

 - [Express] - fast node.js network app framework
 - [Cron](https://www.npmjs.com/package/cron) - is a tool that allows you to execute something on a schedule.